ORC theft is impacting business owners more than ever. Learn how to protect your retail business from organized retail crime.

-You’ve probably seen the videos: Groups of people in ski masks smashing glass cases, using vehicles to ram into store fronts, and grabbing armloads of product.
+You’ve probably seen the videos: Groups of people in ski masks smashing glass cases, using vehicles to ram into store fronts, and grabbing armloads of stolen property.

 While these smash-and-grab examples have certainly caught the world’s attention in the last year, organized retail crime (ORC) has been around for much longer than that and often involves much subtler methods (though the majority of retailers say ORC is becoming more violent).

-Organized retail crime consists of groups of professional criminals targeting retail stores via shoplifting, cargo theft, fraud, and other criminal activities.
-Unfortunately, its impact goes beyond just financial losses for businesses; these crime sprees contribute to feelings of unsafe work environments, negative shopping experiences for customers, decreased economic activity, and even job loss when theft becomes too rampant.
+Organized retail crime consists of groups of professional criminals targeting retail stores via shoplifting, cargo theft, fraud, and other criminal activities—much of which is considered felony theft.
+Unfortunately, its impact goes beyond just financial losses for businesses; these crime sprees contribute to feelings of unsafe work environments, negative shopping experiences for customers, decreased economic activity, and even job loss when property theft becomes too rampant.

-To combat this growing threat, retailers need a combination of effective security measures, technology, and collaboration.
+To combat ORC, retailers need a combination of effective security measures, technology, and collaboration.
 To help you get started with securing your own business, we’ve compiled a comprehensive guide of organized retail crime prevention techniques.

 A well-organized store has several advantages: it creates a nicer shopping environment, it allows customers to easily find product, it’s easy to spot any missing inventory, and it shows criminals you care enough to likely also have a security system in place.
 It even helps employees have an easier time with inventory checks (which will also help you see if there are any patterns with inventory thefts).
 With all positives for honest customers, and all negatives for bad actors, store organization is a win-win.